izwick-schachter/atd/README.md

 And promptly after that optimisic "No more bugs!" in the last version we have our first bug!
 I forgot to put "end" in handlers.rb.

 0.2.0:
- - Added self detecting file extensions, so if you don't want to type out the whole asset name, you can just end it in a . (assuming no similarly named files), and the program will autoresolve the extension.
+ - (Issue #2) Added self detecting file extensions, so if you don't want to type out the whole asset name, you can just end it in a . (assuming no similarly named files), and the program will autoresolve the extension.
+ - (Issue #5) Added helper methods (they were usable before), adding a supported way to use them, as you can see in the helper section of this README.

 ## Issues/Bugs/Feature Requests/Todo list